[Overwintering] How to Save Plant Genetics (Part 3 of 3)

 Anything that'll reduce stress and help prevent shock is worth a shot!

-Move your plant to somewhere fairly warm, where the cold won't be a threat - like on a sunny windowsill.
+Move your plant to somewhere fairly warm, where the cold won't be a threat.
+Some people cover plants in bubble wrap.

 Once your plant's in a dormant state, you'll want to leave it this way for at least a few weeks.
 This'll give it a chance to recover from the stress of being cut back.